jometzg/cognitive-speech/README.md

 More detail on the demonstration can be found here [demonstration flow](https://github.com/jometzg/cognitive-speech/blob/master/demo-flow/README.md)

+This demonstration makes use of the Azure Cognitive Services Speech - specifically the batch transciption REST API.
+This is quite a simple set of REST APIs that allow you to do transcription and sentiment analysis.
+Here is a quick [sumary](https://github.com/jometzg/cognitive-speech/blob/master/REST%20API/Using%20transcription%20REST%20API.md).

 # Getting Started
 This demonstration requires access to an Azure subscription.
 If you don't have an Azure subscription, a trial one can be created here https://azure.microsoft.com/en-gb/free/